Facial Nerve Reanimation Specialist

 What is facial nerve reanimation?

-How long does recovery take?
+How long does recovery from facial nerve surgery take?

-Is the surgery safe?
+Is facial nerve reanimation surgery safe?